Calathea veitchiana (Calathea Medallion) Indoor Care, Propagation, Problems and Solutions

 Temperature and Humidity

-Calathea Medallion Plant prefers average warmth with a minimum of 150C and a maximum of 280C.
+Calathea Medallion Plant prefers average warmth of 15-280C.
 At temperatures below this range, the plant stops growing while temperatures above this range may cause the plant to die.

-Keep Calathea veitchiana away from draughts as they cause sudden changes in temperature which the plant cannot tolerate and may cause it to die.
+Keep it away from drafts as they cause sudden changes in temperature which the plant cannot tolerate and may cause it to die.

 Light Requirements